Gertkeno/Gertkeno.github.io/resume/index.md

 Linux, Godot, Python, Roblox

 - Teaching a plethora of languages and engines
-- Setup network NAS and VPN
+- Setup network NAS, VPN, and workstations
 </div>